murtuswami/Robust-Facility-Location-Solver/README.md

 * Optimal & Best Known solutions are in .opt & .bub formats

-### Results
+## Results
-/results
+/results <br />
-Contains results used for data analysis in report.
+Contains results used for data analysis in report. <br />
-Seperated into folders according to which section of report results used in.
+Seperated into folders according to which section of report results used in. <br />
 Can be reproduced by running algorithms described specified in txt folder on the corresponding data